-Miss R happened to be busy at school, so miss K got to choose the first activity we tried.
+Miss K got to choose the first activity we tried whilst her sister was at school.
 She was particularly drawn to the small world play set-ups, and loved the idea of making a pretty frog pond, but in the end she couldn’t go past the Dinosaurs in Sticky Mud – this stuff is fun!

 We have lots more activities earmarked from this book.
 Miss R keeps asking me when we can make the crystallising watercolours, and miss K keeps on sneaking the book into her room to look through it again.

 You can get your copy of the book from Amazon.

 - Make some flower ice cubes in a tray of salt – perfect for warm Spring or hot Summer days

 - Here are 30 ways to have fun with bubbles

 - Have some fizzy fun with mix’n mess backyard science

 - Going to the beach (or sandpit) any time soon?
 Make a mermaid city in the sand